Miss Movin' On

 "Miss Movin' On" is the debut single by American girl group Fifth Harmony.
-It was written by Mitch Allan, Jason Evigan, Lindy Robbins, Julia Michaels, Alo Tamposi with production handled by Allan and Evigan.
-The song was released on July 16, 2013 as the lead single from the group's debut extended play Better Together.
+It was written by Mitch Allan, Jason Evigan, Lindy Robbins, and Julia Michaels, with production handled by Allan and Evigan.
+The song was released on July 16, 2013 as the lead single from the group's debut extended play, Better Together (2013).
 Musically, the song is a power pop track with a synth-backed chorus and soaring hooks.
 In its lyrics, the group expresses a message of empowerment after the end of a relationship.